xushao1990/XTSideMenu/README.md

 Just drag the XTSideMenu class files into your project.

-把相关类拖入工程即可

 Explain
 --------------

-All the effect is based on the original, and then add some customization.
+All effects are based on the original app, and then add some customization.

-所有的效果都是分析网易客户端取得，并在开放了一些定制的接口

 Properties